Vermilion Valley Conference: History

+The original Vermilion Valley Conference was founded in 1933 with schools from Ford, Grundy, Iroquois, Livingston, and Kankakee counties in east-central Illinois.
+The five charter members included: Chatsworth, Cullom, Forrest Township, Herscher, and Saunemin.
+This version of the Vermilion Valley disbanded in 1989.

+The Vermilion Valley Conference was resurrected in 2003 with a new group of high schools.
+The charter members of the "new" Vermilion Valley included: Armstrong, Bismarck Henning, Chrisman, Georgetown-Ridge Farm, Hoopeston Area, Oakwood, Rossville-Alvin, Salt Fork, Schlarman and Westville High Schools.
+In 2005, Rossville-Alvin High School closed and with the students attending Bismarck Henning, however, Milford joined the league the following year.

 In 2020, the conference expanded its football presence by adding several schools from other conferences into a "football only", two division league.
 Schools from the Tri-County Conference; including Dwight and Seneca, as well as Clifton Central, Iroquois West and Watseka from the Sangamon Valley Conference united under the Vermilion Valley moniker.
 The two divisions included a North Division of Seneca, Momence, Dwight, Clifton Central, Watseka and Iroquois West and a South Division of Hoopeston Area, Georgetown-Ridge Farm, Westville, Bismarck-Henning-Rossville-Alvin, Salt Fork and Oakwood.
 This unusual mix of three conferences only lasted two years with the development of the Chicago Prairie Football League.

+In 2021, the Sangamon Valley Conference disbanded, therefore, Cissna Park, Iroquois West, and Watseka Community High Schools joined as full members of the Vermilion Valley, taking the total number of teams up to 13.